opensearch-project/documentation-website/_search-plugins/ubi/data-structures.md

 # UBI client data structures

-Data structures are used to create events that follow the [UBI event schema specification](https://github.com/o19s/ubi).
+Data structures are used to create events that follow the [User Behavior Insights (UBI) event schema specification](https://github.com/o19s/ubi).
 For more information about the schema, see [UBI index schemas]({{site.url}}{{site.baseurl}}/search-plugins/ubi/schemas/).